kk663/znn-release/docs/tutorial.rst

     #      path/of/mask2.tif/h5
     #
     # [sample] section indicates the group of the corresponding input and output labels
-    # the name should be the same with the one in the network config file
     #
     # [sample1]
     # input1 = 1